Obtaining disability benefits for Spondylosis

 Can I get disability benefits if I am suffering from the effects of Spondylosis?

-Though some people do not experience symptoms, others have symptoms that come and go or become worse with certain activities, such as sitting for a long period of time.
+Some people with spondylosis have no symptoms, while others have symptoms that come and go or become worse with time and certain activities, such as sitting for a long period of time.

 The most common symptoms include:

 - Inability to turn the head or bend the neck

 - Difficulty walking

 - Lack of coordination

 - Grinding noise or popping when turning the neck

 - Numbness or tingling in upper and lower extremities